-Artists at HOW is a community of artists who contribute to HOW with their art works.
-We would like to thank for the contribution of artists who gifted their artworks to HOW.
+Artists at HOW is a community of artists who contribute to HOW with their artworks.
+We would like to thank them for their contribution.

-If you would like to be part of Artists at HOW community please contact us: firstname.lastname@example.org
+If you would like to be part of the Artists at HOW community please contact us: email@example.com

 A mix of psychedelic, retrofuturistic and synth punk combined with Electro Saz, the soundtracks offer an alternative means with which to experience the works.